DavidL1023/Regimen/README.md

 [Regimen: Build Habits]()

-Android studio used for development,
+Android studio used for development

-- minSdk Android 12